 What do children in the midst of their parents’ high conflict divorce want for Christmas?
 Ask them… they’ll tell you they want freedom from conflict – a gift that will last a lifetime.
 Wouldn’t that be a special gift for your children?
 When parents talk about how they will share holidays and special … Continue reading Give Your Children The Gift of A Conflict-Free Christmas

 You mean you still have to work with your ex on issues regarding the kids after the divorce has been finalized?
 Imagine that!
 Some clients wonder why I encourage them to choose a divorce process that will allow them to be able to (and even want to) communicate with their ex post-divorce.
-Extra-curricular activities often … Continue reading How Can We Make Extra-Curricular Activities Run Smoothly Post-Divorce?
+Extra-curricular … Continue reading How Can We Make Extra-Curricular Activities Run Smoothly Post-Divorce?

 Link to Article June 20, 2011 – Howard H. Irving, PhD. writes about the devastation he sees amongst children of divorce when parents decide to use the adversarial system to resolve their marriage disputes.
 He acknowledges that the first instinct is for parents to lay blame and find fault with the other, but … Continue reading Huff Post Canada – Family Mediation: The Best Practice For Parents And Their Children When The Marriage Is Over